Black Lady

-Black Lady is an American card game of the Hearts group for three to six players and the most popular of the group.
-It emerged in the early 20th century as an elaboration of Hearts and was initially also called Discard Hearts.
-It is named after its highest penalty card, the Queen of Spades or "Black Lady".
-It is a trick-avoidance game in which the aim is to avoid taking tricks containing hearts or the Black Lady.
-American author and leading bridge exponent, Ely Culbertson, describes it as "essentially Hearts with the addition of the queen of spades as a minus card, counting thirteen" and goes on to say that "Black Lady and its elaborations have completely overshadowed the original Hearts in popularity."
+Black lady is an American card game of the hearts group for three to six players and the most popular of the group.
+It emerged in the early 20th century as an elaboration of hearts and was initially also called discard hearts.
+It is named after its highest penalty card, the queen of spades or "black lady".
+It is a trick-avoidance game in which the aim is to avoid taking tricks containing hearts or the black lady.
+American author and leading bridge exponent Ely Culbertson describes it as "essentially hearts with the addition of the queen of spades as a minus card, counting thirteen" and goes on to say that "black lady and its elaborations have completely overshadowed the original hearts in popularity".

-The game is often called Hearts in America, although that is the proper name for the basic game in which only the cards of the heart suit incur penalty points.
-It is known by a variety of other names including American Hearts, Black Lady Hearts, Black Widow and Slippery Anne.
-In Australia it is known as Rickety Kate.
-It is sometimes misnamed Black Maria which, however, is the British variant of Hearts played with additional penalty cards.
+The game is often called hearts in America, although that is the proper name for the basic game in which only the cards of the heart suit incur penalty points.
+It is known by a variety of other names including American hearts, black lady hearts, black widow and slippery Anne.
+In Australia it is known as rickety Kate.
+It is sometimes misnamed black Maria which, however, is the British variant of hearts played with additional penalty cards.

 History

-Black Lady was developed in America in the early 20th century from the Hearts.
-It is first mentioned by R. F. Foster in 1909 who describes a variant called "Discard Hearts which is sometimes called Black Jack or Black Lady".
-In Black Jack, the Jack of Spades was worth "ten hearts"; in Black Lady the Queen of Spades was worth "thirteen hearts".
-Discarding three cards was already part of the game as the name Discard Hearts suggests.
+Black lady was developed in America in the early 20th century from hearts.
+It is first mentioned by R. F. Foster in 1909 who describes a variant called "Discard hearts which is sometimes called black jack or black lady".
+In black jack, the jack of spades was worth "ten hearts"; in black lady the queen of spades was worth "thirteen hearts".
+Discarding three cards was already part of the game as the name discard hearts suggests.
 The discards were passed to the left.
-Scoring was simple: one penalty point for every heart captured and thirteen for the Queen of Spades.
+Scoring was simple: one penalty point for every heart captured and thirteen for the queen of spades.

-The slam known as "shooting the moon" first appeared in Britain in 1939 in a variant of Hearts called Hitting the Moon.
-This was essentially Black Lady with the addition of a slam.
+The slam known as "shooting the moon" first appeared in Britain in 1939 in a variant of hearts called hitting the moon.
+This was essentially black lady with the addition of a slam.
 Today this feature is a common element in the game.

-Black Lady was incorporated into Microsoft Windows under the name "Microsoft Hearts", starting with Windows 3.1.
+Black lady was incorporated into Microsoft Windows under the name "Microsoft Hearts", starting with Windows 3.1.

 Aim

-The aim of Black Lady is to avoid capturing heart cards or the Queen of Spades.
+The aim of black lady is to avoid capturing heart cards or the queen of spades.

-Earliest rules — Foster (1909)
+Earliest rules – Foster (1909)

-The following rules are based on the earliest known rules - those by R.F.
-Foster (1909) - in which Black Lady was an alternative name for Discard Hearts, itself a variation of classic Hearts.
+The following rules are based on the earliest known rules – those by R.F.
+Foster (1909) – in which black lady was an alternative name for discard hearts, itself a variation of classic hearts.